Rock Radio Scrapbook

 It's Christmas Eve 1976, Raccoon Carney is sending you the loudest Christmas wishes you ever heard.
 Why isn't radio this exciting anymore?

-Enjoy the Raccoon here.
+Enjoy The Raccoon here.

 (The Charlie Ritenburg Collection)

-Talent: RALF and DAVE
+Talent: RALF & DAVE

 Station: FM 108 (CING-FM) Burlington, Ont.